What is commercial truck financing?

 If the term length is 5 years:

-The newer the vehicle is, the easier it is to finance.
-Newer vehicles have less problems and are more likely to earn back the money needed to pay them off.
+It was always be easier to finance a newer commercial truck.
+Newer trucks have less problems and are more likely to earn back the money needed to pay them off.
 They will also sell for a better price in case they are repossessed and go to auction.
 As a general rule, banks won’t finance commercial trucks that are older than 7 years (but financing companies will).

 You can satisfy this information by sending paperwork that verifies: